chrisburnell/chrisburnell.com/src/posts/articles/2024-05-24-dynamic-content-includes.md

 *Here’s where the real magic happens.*

-Now I can instruct entire swathes of posts to use a particular set of includes.
+<p class="no-indent">Now I can instruct entire swathes of posts to use a particular set of includes.</p>

 For example, instead of the previous `category == 'recipe'` check in my post layout, I can again use Eleventy Computed Data by adding a value to the  `pre_includes` array inside my `recipes.11tydata.js` file.